MicroByre/public-assessments/uiux/README.md

 for fetching lists (`fetchList`) of data and specific data items (`fetchItem`) and examples of their use.

+### Building React applications

-All the preconfigured React application code is in `app` and can be built with:
+The pre-configured React application code is in `app` and can be built with:

 ```
 cd app